Skip to main content

 What public court records show

-Public federal court records list U.S. Department of Justice as an employer in 31 employment matters between 1991 and 2024.
+Public federal court records list U.S. Department of Justice as an employer in 15 distinct federal employment cases between 1998 and 2022.

-Of the 30 matters with a recorded outcome, the most common were: 13 ended in a ruling for the employer, 7 were dismissed, 5 ended in a ruling for the worker, and 3 were sent back to a lower court.
+Of the 19 trusted published opinions analyzed, the most common outcomes were: 8 ended in a ruling for the employer, 5 ended in a ruling for the worker, 3 were sent back to a lower court, and 2 were dismissed.

-The most common claims on record were Discrimination, Retaliation, and Whistleblower.
+The most common claims on record were Whistleblower, Retaliation, and Discrimination.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.